-Adrenaline, also called epinephrine, is a hormone secreted by your adrenal glands, which sit on top of each of your kidneys.
+Adrenaline — also called epinephrine — is a hormone secreted by your adrenal glands, which sit on top of each of your kidneys.
 Once released by these glands, adrenaline produces a variety of effects on your body, including increases in your heart rate.
-These effects are triggered through interactions with certain portals on the surfaces of your cells called adrenergic receptors.

 Excessive Adrenalin Production